 How Insurgency Begins

-This book project -- along with related articles, including one in Comparative Political Studies and another forthcoming in International Organization -- examines rebel groups’ formative initial stages, when some nascent groups are defeated while others go on to become viable challengers to central governments.
+This book project -- along with related articles, including one in Comparative Political Studies and another in International Organization -- examines rebel groups’ formative initial stages, when some nascent groups are defeated while others go on to become viable challengers to central governments.
 The former was honored with the annual award for Best Article published in CPS.
 The latter was honored with the annual Alexander L. George Award for best article or chapter developing or applying qualitative methods from the Qualitative and Mixed Methods Research section of APSA.

 The central argument of the book manuscript is that rebel groups can form almost anywhere in weak states – and do so more frequently than most research recognizes – and that kinship networks among civilians where rebels launch importantly influence whether nascent rebel groups become viable fighting forces.
 This is the case because of how kinship networks shape the spread of trusted rumors about nascent rebels.